adilcjr/git-conn-api/README.md

 # git-conn-api
 ## Git Connector API

-An API to manage Git Repositories from git-conn-app.
+A REST API to manage Git Repositories for git-conn-app.
-This code exposes a simple CRUD API to manage searched repositories from GitHub.
+This code exposes a simple CRUD services to manage searched repositories from GitHub.

+## Services Available

+- get Repositories - <server_url>/api/repositories
+Returns a list of repositories.

+- get Repository - <server_url>/api/repositories/{id}
+Returns a repository by id.

+- post Repository - <server_url>/api/repositories/{id}
+Creates a new repository.

+- delete Repository - <server_url>/api/repositories/{id}
+Deletes a repository by id.

-API was built with NodeJs and MySQL Database.
+API was built with **NodeJs** and **MySQL** Database.
 Some repositories information will be saved like:

-Repository name, description, stars, watchers, link and main language.
+ - Name;
+ - Description;
+ - Stars;
+ - Watchers;
+ - Link;
+ - Main language.